Walk 4 Neuadd Hendidley Farm

-Over the stile cross the field going straight ahead, down to another stream and through a pedestrian gate on the bank.
-Cross the stream following the fence on your right until you reach a clear track at the top (SO 090913) which goes through a small beech wood, through another field to a pedestrian gate in the hedge ahead.
+Go over the stile. cross the field going straight ahead, down to another stream and through a pedestrian gate on the bank.
+Cross the stream, then follow the fence on your right until you reach a clear track at the top (SO 090913) which goes through a small beech wood, through another field to a pedestrian gate in the hedge ahead.

 Walk down the hill bearing right, and aim for a black and white cottage on the main road below.
 Finger posts should help guide your way.
 Cross the stile (SO 093913) to the right of the white cottage and turn left to go back towards Newtown.